Easwari Engineering College

 Easwari Engineering College (EEC), is an engineering college located in Ramapuram, Chennai, Tamil Nadu, India, located right next to SRM University and SRM Dental College is a member of the Sri Ramaswamy Memorial (SRM) Group of Educational Institutions for higher learning.
-The college was instituted in 1996 and is affiliated with Anna University since 2012, now autonomous (since 2019) The college offers eleven undergraduate and six postgraduate programs.
+The college was instituted in 1996 and is affiliated with Anna University since 2002, now autonomous (since 2019).

 Academics

-As of 2019, the college offers eleven undergraduate and six postgraduate programs covering engineering and technology and management.
+As of 2019, the college offers thirteen undergraduate and four postgraduate programs covering engineering and technology and management.
 All the faculty members are student friendly.
 The college is affiliated to Anna University and approved by the All India Council for Technical Education (AICTE).

 Departments

-The college comprises eleven engineering departments, seven science and humanities departments and an MBA department.
+The college comprises thirteen engineering departments, seven science and humanities departments and an MBA department.